Envista (NYSE:NVST) Sees Large Volume Increase

 Shares of Envista Holdings Co.
-(NYSE:NVST – Get Rating) saw an uptick in trading volume on Wednesday .
-136,208 shares were traded during mid-day trading, a decline of 94% from the previous session’s volume of 2,102,771 shares.The stock last traded at $48.45 and had previously closed at $49.10.
+(NYSE:NVST – Get Rating) saw strong trading volume on Wednesday .
+136,208 shares traded hands during trading, a decline of 94% from the previous session’s volume of 2,102,771 shares.The stock last traded at $48.45 and had previously closed at $49.10.

-A number of brokerages have commented on NVST.
-Zacks Investment Research cut shares of Envista from a “buy” rating to a “hold” rating in a research note on Thursday, February 24th.
-Morgan Stanley raised their price target on shares of Envista from $48.00 to $52.00 and gave the stock an “overweight” rating in a research note on Thursday, February 10th.
-Finally, Piper Sandler raised their price target on shares of Envista from $47.00 to $50.00 in a research note on Thursday, February 10th.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Envista has a consensus rating of “Buy” and an average price target of $50.60.
+Several equities analysts have recently commented on the company.
+Zacks Investment Research lowered Envista from a “buy” rating to a “hold” rating in a report on Thursday, February 24th.
+Morgan Stanley increased their price objective on Envista from $48.00 to $52.00 and gave the stock an “overweight” rating in a report on Thursday, February 10th.
+Finally, Piper Sandler increased their price objective on Envista from $47.00 to $50.00 in a report on Thursday, February 10th.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $50.60.

-In related news, CEO Amir Aghdaei sold 114,702 shares of the firm’s stock in a transaction that occurred on Thursday, March 17th.
-The shares were sold at an average price of $49.01, for a total value of $5,621,545.02.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Mischa Reis sold 2,958 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
-The shares were sold at an average price of $47.83, for a total transaction of $141,481.14.
+In other news, SVP Mischa Reis sold 6,056 shares of the company’s stock in a transaction on Friday, February 11th.
+The shares were sold at an average price of $47.50, for a total value of $287,660.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, insider Curt W. Bludworth sold 8,446 shares of the company’s stock in a transaction on Friday, February 25th.
+The stock was sold at an average price of $47.71, for a total transaction of $402,958.66.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 155,488 shares of company stock valued at $7,608,414.
+Over the last three months, insiders have sold 155,488 shares of company stock worth $7,608,414.
 Company insiders own 0.82% of the company’s stock.

-Institutional investors have recently modified their holdings of the stock.
-First Horizon Advisors Inc. boosted its stake in Envista by 357.5% in the third quarter.
-First Horizon Advisors Inc. now owns 398 shares of the company’s stock valued at $34,000 after acquiring an additional 311 shares during the last quarter.
-Dark Forest Capital Management LP boosted its stake in Envista by 69.1% in the third quarter.
-Dark Forest Capital Management LP now owns 947 shares of the company’s stock valued at $40,000 after acquiring an additional 387 shares during the last quarter.
-Covestor Ltd bought a new position in Envista in the fourth quarter valued at approximately $43,000.
-Eagle Bay Advisors LLC boosted its stake in Envista by 100.0% in the third quarter.
-Eagle Bay Advisors LLC now owns 1,800 shares of the company’s stock valued at $76,000 after acquiring an additional 900 shares during the last quarter.
-Finally, CWM LLC bought a new position in Envista in the fourth quarter valued at approximately $84,000.
+Several hedge funds and other institutional investors have recently bought and sold shares of NVST.
+First Horizon Advisors Inc. increased its stake in shares of Envista by 357.5% in the third quarter.
+First Horizon Advisors Inc. now owns 398 shares of the company’s stock worth $34,000 after acquiring an additional 311 shares during the last quarter.
+Dark Forest Capital Management LP increased its position in Envista by 69.1% during the third quarter.
+Dark Forest Capital Management LP now owns 947 shares of the company’s stock worth $40,000 after buying an additional 387 shares during the last quarter.
+Covestor Ltd acquired a new position in Envista during the fourth quarter worth $43,000.
+Eagle Bay Advisors LLC increased its position in Envista by 100.0% during the third quarter.
+Eagle Bay Advisors LLC now owns 1,800 shares of the company’s stock worth $76,000 after buying an additional 900 shares during the last quarter.
+Finally, CWM LLC acquired a new position in Envista during the fourth quarter worth $84,000.

 About Envista (NYSE:NVST)